 Ben Crawshaw BSc (Hons) MA MBACP

-You may find yourself coming to therapy feeling distressed, unhappy or confused.
-I offer the opportunity to begin making sense of your thoughts and feelings, through an exploration of your circumstances that feels safe and manageable.
-Therapy can be an opportunity to engage in a collaborative process that encourages you to open up possibility, even when life feels stuck.
-Therapy may also be a time to begin facing up to parts of our lives and ourselves that have previously felt too painful to think about and understand.
+You may come to therapy feeling confused and unhappy, or simply want to gain some clarity in certain aspects of your life.
+Through engaging in an ongoing collaborative exploration of your situation its possible to create space and consider making new choices, even in areas of your life that have previously felt stuck.
+Therapy can also be a time to begin facing up to parts of our lives and ourselves that have previously felt too painful to think about and understand.

-I am interested in how our early experiences of family and relationships influence our ability to cope with life later on.
-We may repeat early patterns of relating, and of protecting ourselves, even when they are no longer helpful and may even maintain our current problems.
-Through understanding these patterns and how they are limiting us, it is possible to begin making choices that can help us lead a more fulfilling life.
+I’m interested in how our early experiences of family and relationships influence our ability to cope with life later on.
+We may repeat early learnt patterns of relating, and of protecting ourselves, even when they're no longer helpful and may even maintain our current problems.
+Through understanding these patterns and how they’re limiting us, it’s possible to begin making choices that can help lead a more fulfilling life.

 Training, qualifications & experience